 Regularity: where the returns are fixed at a frequency determined by the investor

-Taxation: Long term capital gains from equity were exempt in case the holding is for a period beyond a year until 2017-18.
+Taxation: Long-term capital gains from equity were exempt in case the holding is for a period beyond a year until 2017-18.
 For now, LTCG is levied at 10% for withdrawals over 1 lakh.
-However, accumulating retirement corpus is the longest investment process there is.
+However, accumulating a retirement corpus is the longest investment process there is.
 It offers the wide time frame required for getting the returns with minimal taxation.